 Then you’re in for a big surprise.

-Those results are quite possiblly just based on chance.
+Those results are quite possibly based largely on chance.
 Largely based on cycles in the market that happens to fit that particular trader’s style for that particular time frame.

 Not because he’s smart.
 Because the market fits his trading style for now.